mohdziaulhaq/restaurant-website-project-02/Readme.md

 ## Learning

--   I learned how to add background images to a webpage
+-   I learned how to add background images to a webpage and also learned about background-repeat, background-size and background-position property
 - It took me around 3-4 hours to build this project
 ---